 Wednesday, 15 February 2017

-The concept of sadaqa in Islam does not just involve giving money, rather it has a much broader and more proactive role of social action for Muslims, including helping ones family, helping the elderly, recycling clothes, hosting a dinner for one’s loved ones, contributing to positive community projects and even simply smiling!
-Indeed, the Prophet Mohammed (ﷺ) said: "Charity is obligatory everyday on every joint of a human being.
+The concept of sadaqa in Islam is often misconstrued as solely being about financial donations, but its definition encompasses a much broader and more proactive role of social action for Muslims, including helping ones family, wider community (particularly vulnerable members like the elderly) and environment with deeds on all scales.
+The Prophet Mohammed (ﷺ) said: "Charity is obligatory everyday on every joint of a human being.
 If one helps a person to ride his animal (or vehicle) or by lifting his luggage on to it, all this will be regarded charity.
-A good word, and every step one takes to prayer, is regarded as charity; and guiding somebody on the road is regarded as charity." - Sahih al-Bukhari
+A good word, and every step one takes to prayer, is regarded as charity; and guiding somebody on the road is regarded as charity" (Sahih al-Bukhari).

-MADE’s activity as part of Sadaqa Day is therefore a great opportunity to participate in a communal activity that is not only beneficial to the school community but also to the wider local community who are able to benefit from a nurtured environment free from litter.
+MADE’s activity as part of Sadaqa Day was therefore a great opportunity to participate in a collective activity beneficial both to participants and to the wider local community who are able to benefit from a nurtured environment free from litter.